sergeicu/crl-ivim-estimation-methods/preprocessing/README.txt

 ###
 Instructions
 ###
-1. download_and_convert_dicoms.sh - open this file and run according to instructions
+1. download_and_convert_dicoms.sh - fetch dicoms from BCH scanner.
+Ignore if nrrd/nifti files already available.
+To run - open this file and run according to instructions.
-2. process_nifti.py -f <NIFTI>
+2. process_nifti.py -f <NIFTI> -
-3. geometric_averages.py -d <DIRECTORY>
+3. geometric_averages.py -d <DIRECTORY> - geometrically average multiple repetitions of each b-value.
+Required for all IVIM methods to run.
-4. create_masks.py -d <DIRECTORY>
+4. create_masks.py -d <DIRECTORY> - create automatic mask of the abdomen or brain.
+If using custom mask - ignore this script.

 Read header of each .py file if need more information

 ###
 Helper tools
 ###
-- [tbc] x2y.py - convert one file format to another for entire folder
+- x2y.py - convert one file format to another for entire folder
-- [tbc] create_mask.py - create mask for a specific file
+- create_mask.py - create mask for a specific file
-- [tbc] fix_bval_file.py - fixes .bval file if certain low bvalues were set to zero according a .dvs file
+- fix_bval_file.py - fixes .bval file if certain low bvalues were set to zero according a .dvs file
+- svtools.py - helper tools - e.g. file conversion and execution of bash commands.